Type | Public limited company |

 In March 2014, it was announced that the company's CFO Zillah Byng-Thorne would become the company's fourth CEO in nine years on 1 April 2014, after Mark Wood, CEO since 2011, stepped down.[15]

-In 2016, Future started to expand its print and web portfolio through a series of acquisitions.
-It bought Blaze Publishing to diversify into the shooting market[17] and acquired Noble House Media to increase its interest in telecoms media.[18]
-Future then completed the purchase of rival specialist magazine publisher Imagine[19][20] on 21 October 2016 after receiving approval from the Competition and Markets Authority.[21]
 In 2018, Future made further major acquisitions.
-It bought the What Hi-Fi?, FourFourTwo, Practical Caravan and Practical Motorhome brands from Haymarket.
-Future acquired NewBay Media, publisher of numerous broadcast, professional video, and systems integration trade titles, as well as several consumer music magazines.[22]
-This acquisition returned most of the U.S. consumer music magazines to Future, with the exception of Revolver which had been sold to Project Group M LLC in 2017.[23]
+It bought the What Hi-Fi?, FourFourTwo, Practical Caravan and Practical Motorhome brands from Haymarket and it acquired NewBay Media, publisher of numerous broadcast, professional video, and systems integration trade titles, as well as several consumer music magazines.[15]
+This acquisition returned most of the U.S. consumer music magazines to Future, with the exception of Revolver which had been sold to Project Group M LLC in 2017.[16]

-Future's portfolio of brands skews heavily into technology and gaming, including TechRadar, PC Gamer, Tom's Guide, Tom's Hardware, Marie Claire, GamesRadar+, CinemaBlend, Android Central, and Windows Central.[41][42]
-As of October 2022, Comscore ranks Future as the 44th most popular media company among users from the United States, behind Conde Nast and Netflix.[43]
+Future's portfolio of brands included TechRadar, PC Gamer, Tom's Guide, Tom's Hardware, Marie Claire, GamesRadar+, How it Works, CinemaBlend, Android Central, IT Pro and Windows Central.[31][32][33]